 More definitions of JobDefinition of Job in:

-- 1A paid position of regular employment: jobs are created in the private sector, not in Washington a part-time jobMore example sentences
+- 1A paid position of regular employment: the scheme could create 200 jobs a part-time jobMore example sentences

 - Landing a part-time job on campus as a peer counselor eased her money woes.

 - He said he wouldn't want to guide a Marine into a low-paying, dead-end job.

 - In Kabul, they usually have low-paying, menial jobs such as janitorial work.

 - 2A task or piece of work, especially one that is paid: she wants to be left alone to get on with the jobMore example sentences

 - Inputting time spent and expenses incurred on jobs, activities or tasks is quick and easy.